Food ties together our economy, our water, our land, our health, our nutrition, our prosperity, and our independence.

 We hope to raise a new generation of stewards of our environment, but many kids have no idea how the land nourishes them, or where their food comes from.
 Urban and rural farmers strive to get healthy fresh food to communities but struggle with the economic and physical challenges of making farms work.
 Our fisheries are imperiled and the working men and women who depend on them are worried about the future.
 All these factors are interconnected.

 In Massachusetts we have a strong farm sector with more than 40,000 farms.
 Food production employs almost 500,000 people.
 We have been fishing our waters for hundreds of years and, despite tremendous economic and ecological pressures, we maintain world class fisheries.
 Despite these strengths, food insecurity, food deserts, obesity, and undernourishment plague many of our communities.
-I endorse the goals of the Massachusetts Local Food Action Plan to
+I endorse the goals of the Massachusetts Local Food Action Plan.

 As Governor I will: